Speed Of Repair

 - The repair presents an immediate danger, such as loose or falling brickwork, gas leaks, electrical faults likely to cause shock or fire and total loss of power

-- The repair is a potential health hazard, ie drainage problems causing waste water to back up or flood entrance paths, or communal staircase lighting
+- The repair is a potential health hazard, ie drainage problems causing waste water to back up or failed communal staircase lighting

-- Faults causing considerable inconvenience or risk, such as a blown fuse to an electrical circuit, loose or damaged stair tread or hand rail, defective multi-point or central heating boiler, loss of staircase lighting or a non-flushing WC
+- Faults causing considerable inconvenience or risk, such as a blown fuse to an electrical circuit, loose or damaged stair tread or hand rail, defective multi-point or central heating boiler, loss of staircase lighting, non-flushing toilet, blockages to sink/bath/basin (unless these are stand alone sinks or basins and the blockage is caused by food waste, soap residue or hair.)

 - Minor structural faults likely to create further damage in the short term, such as missing or slipped slates, dripping pipe or waste